-Download: Form 13 Registration of authorised representative or business agent
+Form 13: Register an authorised representative or business agent

 - Starting

-Here you can download Form 13 Registration of authorised representative or business agent.
+Here you can download Form 13 Registration of authorised representative, business agent or accountant of a rederij (shipping company).

 Please note: when you fill in this English form digitally, the corresponding field in the Dutch form is filled in automatically.
 Sign, print, and send the completed Dutch form to KVK.